rubygems/rubygems-chef/README.md

 2. Unless a wrapper cookbooks requires a cookbook for the same software which is different than what's on the Chef community site, all dependencies should be in a wrapper cookbook's `metadata.rb`, rather than in the `Berksfile` located in the root of this repo.
 3. No binaries ever go into this repo.
 They should all live in an apt repository or in S3.

+### Bugs and features

+GitHub issues are disabled on this repository.
+Instead, we use [a trello board](https://trello.com/b/cd2HqKnE/infrastructure) to track development work on this repository.
+If you're interested in getting involved with RubyGems.org's infrastructure team, that trelo board is a great place to look for things to work on.

 ### Development Setup

 [ChefDK](http://www.getchef.com/downloads/chef-dk) is the recommended way to get the different tools necessary to manage, install, and test our chef deployment.
 It includes things like an embedded Ruby, [Berkshelf](http://berkshelf.com/), and [Test Kitchen](http://kitchen.ci/).
 After you've download and installed the necessary ChefDK package for your platform, run `/opt/chefdk/embedded/bin/bundle install --local` to add a few tools we use which are not included in the ChefDK packages.